 4. Unique Visitors

-This is slightly different from the “Visitors” one, as this one only count the number of unique visitors that accessed a particular page.
+This is slightly different from the “Visitors” one, as this one only counts the number of unique visitors that accessed a particular page.

 This will display the number of subscribers that your pages have converted while the test was running.